replicants/docker-kodi-server/README.md

 ### Preqrequisites:
 * Docker (Follow the [installation instructions](https://docs.docker.com/))
+* A shared Library with mysql is higly recommended ( depending you needs)

 ### Quick start

-1. Prepare a full kodi profile with the GUI version then take the ~/.kodi
+1. Prepare a full kodi profile with the GUI version

+If you require web access, make sure to enable this, and set the port to 8089.
+Because 8080 is default for http proxy , the docker image expose 8089

+2. Make a copy of the ~/.kodi directory ( destination  doesn't matter , this is just an example)

-        $ cp -r ~/.kodi ~/kodi-server-profile
+        $ cp -r ~./kodi ~/kodi-server-profile

 2. Use prebuild docker image ([see here](https://hub.docker.com/r/celedhrim/kodi-server/))